linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 14.05.2023 (announcement Linkspreed Snoogie)
+- 👀 Big news!
+Tonight we're monetizing Biospreed and Snoogie! 🎉 With your support, we can keep the innovation coming at Linkspreed Research Lab. 🔥 Get ready for some amazing new platforms and updates.
+Are you excited for what's to come? #Linkspreed #Innovation #PremiumPlans 💰

+### 14.05.2023 (announcement Linkspreed Biospreed)
+- 👀 Big news!
+Tonight we're monetizing Biospreed and Snoogie! 🎉 With your support, we can keep the innovation coming at Linkspreed Research Lab. 🔥 Get ready for some amazing new platforms and updates.
+Are you excited for what's to come? #Linkspreed #Innovation #PremiumPlans 💰

 ### 14.05.2023 (announcement Linkspreed NearFS)
 - 🚀 We're thrilled to announce our latest Github repo: Linkspreed_NearFS! 📂🔗 This distributed file system is fully compatible with IPFS and runs as a backend on the NEAR blockchain. 💻💪 Have you been looking for a reliable decentralized storage solution?
 Let us know! #Linkspreed #IPFS #NEARprotocol #DistributedStorage 🤔 What other blockchain-based applications are you excited to see in action?
 - https://github.com/linkspreed/Linkspreed_NearFS